matze/ocl-regressions/README.md

 to the specifications in a multi GPU environment.

 Right now it checks if

 - platforms and devices can be initialized
+- programs can be built
-- programs can be build
+- programs can be built for different devices
-- kernels can be created from these programs
+- kernels can be created and started from these programs

 The latter is currently _not_ working with NVIDIA driver 302.06.03 and a multi GPU setup with a GTX 680 and a GTX 590 in the same OpenCL context.